What is Constant Sum

 The constant sum is a technique adopted to understand what a consumer prefers amongst a collection of attributes, and, most importantly, by how much.

-Constant comes in handy while computing percentages, handling finances, understanding customer preferences for specific criteria, or for any calculation which totals to a predetermined value, for that matter.
+Constant comes in handy while computing percentages, handling finances, understanding customer preferences for specific criteria, or for any calculation that totals to a predetermined value, for that matter.
 For instance, when a respondent is asked to set 100 points for various features of a smartphone, he can assign a score of his choice for a feature he considers important.
 He can hit a null value for any attribute, which is not charming enough.
 The constant sum technique is where all the allocated scores add up to a total of 100.
 The score which a respondent gives reflects the value they give for the said feature.

 An example of Constant Sum